Absentee Phone Line: 763-241-3555

 Regular attendance is essential if students are to be successful in school.
 Chronic absences interrupt the education of your child.
 School personnel will make every effort to encourage regular attendance, but the ultimate responsibility lies with the students and their parents/guardians.
 The complete Attendance Policy is available for your review at your school and the District Office.

-If your child will be absent, arrives late or leaves early, please call the school attendance line.
-You may call 24 hours a day and leave a message.
+If your child will be absent, arriving late or leaving early, please call the school attendance line OR report the absence on the Campus Portal.
 If your child is not at school, and the school has not received notice of absence, the school will call the parent or guardian.
 If a valid reason for the absence is not provided, the absence will be coded as unexcused.

 - Child’s name